 During her clinical fellowship, Elizabeth conducted comprehensive evaluations for children with a variety of complex medical histories and disorders.
 Her interests include providing speech therapy services to children with Autism Spectrum Disorders and language disorders.
 She currently lives in Greenville, SC.

-Kalyn Keller, BS
+Kalyn Keller, MS

 Zachary Henning, PhD